-However!
-I reserve the right to note typos and grammatical errors on your writing, particularly when they reach a critical mass and start distracting me from the content of your writing.
+However, I reserve the right to note typos and grammatical errors in your writing, particularly when they reach a critical mass and start distracting me from the content of your writing.
 It is important that a technical writing document be free of this type of error because one of the ways you create authority in such documents is by asserting that illusion of NEUTRALITY we’ve talked about so many times that attaches to technical writing.
-As soon as the text introduces errors like mis-spelled or misplaced words, that sense of neutrality weakens–along with the authority you establish.
+As soon as the text introduces errors like misspelled or misplaced words, that sense of neutrality weakens–along with the authority you establish.

 Some people seem to have a sense of grammar in their bones.
 When I took the test to be a copy editor, the copy chief asked me how I got certain answers correct, and I didn’t know; some things just looked wrong to me, so I changed them.
 I was proud of this, having never learned grammar in school in any official capacity…and then I started the actual job.
 There were hundreds of rules to learn and follow and know that I didn’t understand, and, in my years on the copy desk, I saw that the really gifted copy editors were the ones without a “natural” sense of grammar–the ones who took nothing for granted, who looked everything up just to be sure.
 Those people regularly found errors I never would have thought to look for.